maythazinphyo1/Devops_gp1/use-cases/use-case-9.md

 ## MAIN SUCCESS SCENARIO

 1. Sale department request language related to "Chinese" information of the country.
-2. HR advisor extracts all information of the language related to "Chinese" with the largest number to smallest and percentage of the world population.
+   1. HR advisor extracts all information of the language related to "Chinese" with the largest number to smallest and percentage of the world population.
-3. HR advisor provides report to Sale Department.
+   2. HR advisor provides report to Sale Department.

 1. Sale department request language related to "English" information of the country.
-2. HR advisor extracts all information of the language related to "English" with the largest number to smallest and percentage of the world population.
+   1. HR advisor extracts all information of the language related to "English" with the largest number to smallest and percentage of the world population.
-3. HR advisor provides report to Sale Department.
+   2. HR advisor provides report to Sale Department.

 1. Sale department request language related to "Hindi" information of the country.
-2. HR advisor extracts all information of the language related to "Hindi" with the largest number to smallest and percentage of the world population.
+   1. HR advisor extracts all information of the language related to "Hindi" with the largest number to smallest and percentage of the world population.
-3. HR advisor provides report to Sale Department.
+   2. HR advisor provides report to Sale Department.

-1. Sale department request language related to "Spanish" information of the country.
+1.Sale department request language related to "Spanish" information of the country.
-2. HR advisor extracts all information of the language related to "Spanish" with the largest number to smallest and percentage of the world population.
+   1. HR advisor extracts all information of the language related to "Spanish" with the largest number to smallest and percentage of the world population.
-3. HR advisor provides report to Sale Department.
+   2. HR advisor provides report to Sale Department.

-1. Sale department request language related to "Arabic" information of the country.
+1.Sale department request language related to "Arabic" information of the country.
-2. HR advisor extracts all information of the language related to "Arabic" with the largest number to smallest and percentage of the world population.
+   4. HR advisor extracts all information of the language related to "Arabic" with the largest number to smallest and percentage of the world population.
-3. HR advisor provides report to Sale Department.
+   5. HR advisor provides report to Sale Department.

 ## EXTENSIONS